nemostatus/nemostatus.github.io/_posts/2021-01-10-fun_projects_this_week.markdown

 **HOW TO BUILD A MOTIVATIONAL BOT **

 I followed the tutorial and they describe the language used in this script is VBScript.
 I'll first show what they created, then show what I changed.
-Here is the code from [https://www.howtogeek.com/197719/stupid-geek-tricks-how-to-make-your-computer-talk-to-you/](http://)

 ```
 dim speechobject